osilander/203.311/Week10/Week10.md

 But enough of that, onwards and upwards.

 ### Who map?
 UMAP
 A second commonly used method for dimensional reduction is UMAP (Uniform Manifold Approximation).
 UMAP is not as easy as PCA to understand from an algorithmic point of view.
-It is, however, an extremely powerful method for reducing dimension while preserving the original structure of the data (i.e. the relative relationships and distances between samples).
+It is, however, an extremely powerful method for reducing dimensions while preserving the original structure of the data (i.e. the relative relationships and distances between samples).
 Please take a couple of minutes to browse [this site](https://pair-code.github.io/understanding-umap/ "Wooly Mammoth!!").

 Okay, let's go through this quickly just so we can compare to our previous results.
 We make almost exact the same recipe as before: